JanezStupar/synchroflite/README.md

 ### Android & iOS

-`sqlite_crdt` uses recent Sqlite features that may not be available in every system's embedded libraries.
+`synchroflite` uses recent Sqlite features that may not be available in every system's embedded libraries.

 To get around this, import the [sqlite3_flutter_libs](https://pub.dev/packages/sqlite3_flutter_libs) package into your project: